rails/rails/guides/source/autoloading_and_reloading_constants.md

 Eager loading is controlled by the flag `config.eager_load`, which is enabled by default in `production` mode.

-The order in which files are eager loaded is undefined.
+The order in which files are eager-loaded is undefined.

 If the `Zeitwerk` constant is defined, Rails invokes `Zeitwerk::Loader.eager_load_all` regardless of the application autoloading mode.
-That ensures dependencies managed by Zeitwerk are eager loaded.
+That ensures dependencies managed by Zeitwerk are eager-loaded.

 Single Table Inheritance